-If you’re looking for high intensity sessions that only dabs and flowers together can bring, the Ditanium has to be at the top of your list.
+If you’re looking for stronger sessions that only concentrates and flowers together can bring, the Ditanium has to be at the top of your list.
 The other options are hot, exposed metal nails that are too easy to get burned by.
 But the Ditanium isn’t just beastly.
 It’s also a work of art.
 From the gentle titanium curves, to the bamboo grains, to the mood lighting underneath, the Ditanium was meant for looks.

 Who is the Ditanium vape not for?

 This vape isn’t portable, and it needs a little room.
 The actual footprint is fairly small, but the pieces need a place to lie, and sometimes they’re hot.
 The base of the Ditanium is four inches square, but I’d estimate the whip and extra accessories could take up a square foot of desk space.
-Ditanium dabs are great, but the dab temperature spectrum is fairly small.
+Ditanium concentrate sessions are great, but the concentrate temperature spectrum is fairly small.
 This won’t replace a traditional e-nail or banger for heavy concentrate users.

 We’re excited to add the Ditanium to our catalog.
 High quality desktop vaporizers are rare these days, and the Ditanium fills a void.
 It’s a step up from the Arizer’s Extreme Q in terms of potency, not as refined as the Volcano, and appropriately priced.
 Concentrates over herbs is the icing on the cake.
 It’s been on the market for a couple years, so a lot of the kinks have been worked out.
 If it’s time for a potent vaporizer, give this one a long look.